WHERE’S THE PROTEIN?

 Let’s talk about protein—everyone’s favourite buzzword.
 You can’t open a menu, scroll through TikTok, or pick up a bag of kale chips without someone shouting about protein content.
 Somewhere along the line, we collectively decided that protein must be visible—preferably as a grey-brown rectangle with artificial grill marks printed on it.

 At Olivera Kitchen, we’re here to challenge that.
-Because protein isn’t supposed to be a block.
-It’s not supposed to squeak when you cut it.
-And it definitely shouldn’t require a chemistry degree to understand what’s in it.
+Protein isn’t supposed to be a block.
+It shouldn’t squeak when you cut it.
+Moreover, it definitely shouldn’t require a chemistry degree to understand what’s in it.

 We don’t do fake meats.
 No “plant-based chicken,” no “soy steak,” no “bleeding” burgers that owe their colour to the same additives used in breakfast cereal.
 Why?
 Because that’s not food—that’s industrial theatre.